Racial Profiling Advisory Board reacts to WPD addressing community’s demands for policy changes

 Ridge also says another concern she would like added is mandated drug testing each time an officer deploys their taser.

-“The police should want to know why that officer did what he did and if he had an substances,” said Ridge.
+“The police should want to know why that officer did what he did and if he had any substances,” said Ridge.

-Ridge believes the Chief’s response is a step forward and appreciates him taking the initiative to addreess concerns but feels more can be done.
+Ridge believes the Chief’s response is a step forward and appreciates him taking the initiative to address concerns but feels more can be done.

 “And how can we find some ground there to work on,” said Ridge.